0xPolygonHermez/erigon/docs/zkevm/l1-info-tree.md

 At the point of building a new block the sequencer will check to see if the next index is available to use:

-- Current index + 1 exists in DB?
+- Current index + 1 exists in DB? (this means that the block has been finalised on the L1 and we can proceed to check if we can use this or not)
-  - if yes - minTimestamp on L1 info tree update <= current block timestamp
+  - if yes check: minTimestamp on L1 info tree update <= current block timestamp
+    - if yes: use this index
+    - if no: stop the search here, we cannot use any further index so we will use index 0 to denote no change

 If this condition is met then we can use this index for this block.
 This check is performed at the start of each block creation.